 Applicants and agents, together with objectors, supporters and representatives of Parish Councils who have commented in writing on applications may speak for three minutes at Planning Committee, only one objector and one supporter would be allowed to speak.
 If more than one person wishes to speak, they must agree a spokesperson.

 Usually decisions are taken with a "show of hands" vote.
 However, if Members take a decision against the advice of their Officers, the vote of each individual Member is recorded, and they give the reasons for their decision.

 The applicant has a legal Right of Appeal against that Committee's decisions.
 Objectors or members of the public have no Right of Appeal.
 However, they can use the Council's own Complaints Procedure, if they consider that there has been "maladministration".

 If you have any questions or comments on the procedures or business of the Planning Committee, please Contact Us either before or after the meeting.

-If you have special needs we can arrange for key documents to be provided in large print, braille, on tape or in languages other than English.
-There is a "loop system" for the hard of hearing.
+If you require the information in a different format, we can arrange for key documents to be provided in large print, braille, on tape or in languages other than English.
+A loop system is provided for those wishing to use it.